-Rupture of a Steam Generator tube is accommodated in LEADIR-PS as water/steam does not react with the molten 208Pb coolant.
+Rupture of a Steam Generator tube is accommodated in LEADIR-PS as water/steam does not react with the molten 208Pb coolant and cannot reach the graphite moderator and reflector.
 Water escaping from a Steam Generator tube rupture tends to solidify the 208Pb in the vicinity of the rupture thereby reducing the rate of water discharge from the rupture.
-As the Steam Generators are located outside of the Primary Reactor Vessel escaping steam does not enter the Primary Reactor Vessel.
+As the Steam Generators